-Every so often, cover songs comes along that are so incredible they shine with a vigour and vibrance of their own.
-These are the 20 best covers of all time.
+Every so often, cover songs come along that are so incredible they shine with a vibrance of their own.
+These are the best covers of all time.

 Only the bravest artists take on the monstrosity of an undertaking that is the ‘cover’.
 The best covers must be the perfect amount of interpretation and tribute, but on the other hand, the worst can make for a catastrophic failure.
 Much like the movie remake, it’s near impossible to top an original.

-In principal though, it’s a beautiful concept.
+In principle though, it’s a beautiful concept.
 It’s a testament to the malleability of good songwriting and how artists are able to speak to each other through emotional expression, conversing across oceans and even lifetimes.
 Enjoy this list of simply the best covers of all time.